 JOHN CRABTREE OBE, DL, D.Univ

-John is one of the Divisional Directors for Brewin Dolphin in Birmingham.
-A Fellow of the Chartered Institute for Securities & Investment, he brings almost 40 years of experience working with a young and focused investment team at Brewin Dolphin.
+John was formerly one of the Divisional Directors for Brewin Dolphin in Birmingham.
+A Fellow of the Chartered Institute for Securities & Investment, he brings almost 40 years of experience in investment management.

 NICOLA FLEET-MILNE (FleetMilne Property)

 As well as being MD of FleetMilne Property, Nicola is also Chair of the city’s young professional network Birmingham Future, Executive Vice Chair of Birmingham's largest senior business network Birmingham Forward, Board Member at Colmore Business District & mentor to young talent.
 A short list, but time consuming!

 Nicola has passion for Birmingham and all its offerings in abundance.
 A former Birmingham Young Professional of the Year category winner and an active member of the city’s thriving young professional community, Nicola’s drive and influential status has a substantial impact on Birmingham’s development.
 A huge advocate for the city, Nicola is thrilled to become a trustee for Birmingham Hippodrome.

 Martin is the Managing Director of the Birmingham Office of CBRE, the world’s largest property consultants, and is responsible for some 100 staff across 10 different business lines.